allanbrewer/fraud_finder/README.md

---min-amount          Minimum contract amount to include (default: 500000) --combine             Combine all filtered results into one file (default: True) --award-type          Type of award to filter (default: None, processes all types)
+--min-amount          Minimum contract amount to include (default: 500000) --combine             Combine all filtered results into one file (default: True) --award-type          Type of award to filter (default: None, processes all types) --keyword-type        Type of keywords to use (default: waste)
 ```

 ### CSV Analyzer Arguments